ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 ## Building the Mirror 🪞

 Before registering anything, you need a central place to hold all reflection metadata: the `rtl::CxxMirror`.
-You can create an instance using its factory method `reflect()`, passing all type metadata through an initializer list — each type obtained via `rtl::type<T>()`.
+You can create an instance, passing all type metadata through an initializer list — each type obtained via `rtl::type<T>()`.

 ```cpp
 namespace cxx